-The Blueprint seeks to address equality issues by identifying and responding to the needs of women with protected characteristics who are in contact with the Criminal Justice also acknowledges the distinct needs of women as an offender cohort.
+The Blueprint seeks to address equality issues by identifying and responding to the needs of women with protected characteristics who are in contact with the Criminal Justice System, including BAME, LBGT women and offenders with insecure immigration status.
+It also acknowledges the distinct needs of women as an offender cohort.